 In terms of undergraduate degrees (that is, degrees for students going to university for the first time):

-- There aren’t degrees at this level that focus only on being a theatre producer (though there are at masters degree level – see below.)
-However, there are degrees such as theatre production or technical theatre, which tend to cover a range of off-stage job roles (such as sound, lighting and stage management).
+- There are degrees such as theatre production or technical theatre, which tend to cover a range of off-stage job roles (such as sound, lighting and stage management).
 The role of the producer is sometimes covered – check individual course details carefully.